Indian National Congress: Sonia Gandhi and Manmohan Singh era (1998–2014)

 Sonia Gandhi struggled to revive the party in her early years as its president; she was under continuous scrutiny for her foreign birth and lack of political acumen.
 In the snap elections called by the National Democratic Alliance (NDA) government in 1999, Congress' tally further plummeted to just 114 seats.
 Although the leadership structure was unaltered as the party campaigned strongly in the assembly elections that followed, Gandhi began to make such strategic changes as abandoning the party's 1998 Pachmarhi resolution of ekla chalo (go it alone) policy, and formed alliances with other like-minded parties.
 In the intervening years, the party was successful at various legislative assembly elections; at one point, Congress ruled 15 states.
 For the 2004 general election, Congress forged alliances with regional parties including the NCP and the Dravida Munnetra Kazhagam.
 The party's campaign emphasised social inclusion and the welfare of the common masses—an ideology that Gandhi herself endorsed for Congress during her presidency—with slogans such as Congress ka haath, aam aadmi ke saath ("Congress hand in hand with the common man"), contrasting with the NDA's "India Shining" campaign.
 The Congress-led United Progressive Alliance (UPA) won 222 seats in the new parliament, defeating the NDA by a substantial margin.
 With the subsequent support of the communist front, Congress won a majority and formed a new government.

 Despite massive support from within the party, Gandhi declined the post of prime minister, choosing to appoint Manmohan Singh instead.
 She remained as party president and headed the National Advisory Council (NAC).
 During its first term in office, the UPA government passed several social reform bills.
 These included an employment guarantee bill, the Right to Information Act, and a right to education act.
 The NAC, as well as the Left Front that supported the government from the outside, were widely seen as being the driving force behind such legislation.
 The Left Front withdrew its support of the government over disagreements about the U.S.–India Civil Nuclear Agreement.
 Despite the effective loss of 62 seats in parliament, the government survived the trust vote that followed.

 In the Lok Sabha elections held soon after, Congress won 207 seats, the highest tally of any party since 1991.
-The UPA as a whole won 262, enabling it to form a government for the second time.
+The UPA won 262, enabling it to form a government for the second time.
 The social welfare policies of the first UPA government, and the perceived divisiveness of the BJP, are broadly credited with the victory.